Rahul Dravid: Adelaide: An Eden encore

 — Sourav Ganguly, after Indian victory in the Adelaide Test.

 After earning a draw in the first of the four-match Test series in Australia, the Indian team found itself reeling at 85/4 in the Second Test at Adelaide, after Australia had piled 556 runs in the first innings when Laxman joined Dravid in the middle.
 They batted for 93.5 overs, bringing about their second 300-run partnership, adding 303 runs together before Laxman perished for 148 runs.
 However, Dravid continued to complete his second double hundred of the season.
 He was the last man out for 233 runs as India conceded a marginal first innings lead of 33 runs to Australia.
 India bowled Australia out for a score of only 196, with the help of Agarkar's six-wicket haul, and were set a target of 230 runs to win the match.
-Dravid scored an unbeaten 72 in the chase as India registered their first test victory in Australia since the 1980–81 season.
+Dravid scored an unbeaten 72 in the chase as India registered their first test victory in Australia in 23 years since the 1980–81 season.
 This was the first time that Australians went behind in a home series since 1994.
 Dravid won the man of the match award for his efforts.
-He scored two nineties in the next two tests, as Australia leveled the series to 1–1.
+His effort in the match was adjudged as the best individual Border-Gavaskar Trophy performance by an Indian in Australia since 2000 through popular voting He scored two nineties in the next two tests, as Australia leveled the series to 1–1.
 Dravid top scored for India in the series with 619 runs at an average of 123.80 and was awarded player of the series for his efforts.